 Consider using the make-it-yourself solutions most of the time but de-grease the coffee equipment with a commercial product some of the time.
 After all, with every brew cycle, residual oils from the coffee grounds are manipulating the outcome of the flavor!

 There is also a descaling powder with a recommendation for usage of about every 3 months.
 This is much more affordable.
-There are two treatments per package (about $10), so you would need 2 boxes per year.
+There are two treatments per package, so you would need 2 boxes per year.

 However, the homemade treatments do an okay job at descaling and a commercial product isn’t likely to do much better.